Stories and Teachings from the Earth, part 1: The Rocks That Sing

 Igniting a fire within our minds

-- My personal song to asiniig, the spirit of the rocks
+- My song to asin, the spirit of ᐊᓯᓐ (the grandfather rock)

 Some have said they could go into the earth and sit there singing